textadventures/quest/docs/scripts/request.md

 _Speak_

 (New in Quest 5.4) Output text to speech synthesizer if enabled.
-As of Quest 5.7.2, use `RequestSpeak` instead:
+As of Quest 5.8, use `requestspeak` instead:

 ```
 RequestSpeak("Hello World")